Sunbeam Motor Car Company: Grand Prix cars

-Sunbeam's great era was in the 1920s under Coatalen's leadership with well-engineered, high quality, reliable cars and a great reputation on the track.

 Coatalen was pleased to build racing cars for Henry Segrave, who won the French and Spanish GPs in 1923/4.
 In 1921 Segrave participated in his first Grand Prix on Talbot no.10, in effect a re-badged 1921 Grand Prix Sunbeam.
 This important straight-eight dohc, four valve per cylinder aluminium block car influenced by the great designer Ernest Henry proceeded to win the 1922 Tourist Trophy in the hands of Jean Chassagne.

 A different team of 2-litre dohc 1922 Grand Prix Sunbeams designed by Ernest Henry were entered in that year's French Grand Prix.
 Sunbeam also manufactured the 1923 Sunbeam Grand Prix race car.